WordPress/gutenberg/packages/components/src/gradient-picker/README.md

 ### `headingLevel`: `1 | 2 | 3 | 4 | 5 | 6 | '1' | '2' | '3' | '4' | '5' | '6'`

 The heading level.
-Only applies in cases where gradients are provided from multiple origins (e.g. when gradients from core AND the current theme).
+Only applies in cases where gradients are provided from multiple origins (ie. when the array passed as the `gradients` prop contains two or more items).

 -   Required: No
 -   Default: `2`